criticalinsight/trade_guys/_podcast/bad-moon-rising-over-g7.md

 - 232 tariffs
 - tariffs
 - China
-excerpt: 'In this episode of The Trade Guys, Scott Miller and Bill Reinsch recap the fallout from the Trump administration’s move to impose tariffs on the EU and Canada. '
+excerpt: The Trade Guys, Scott Miller and Bill Reinsch recap the fallout from the Trump administration’s move to impose tariffs on the EU and Canada.
 keywords:
 - _keywords/china.md
 - _keywords/tariffs.md